Keiyui0521/digital-avatar/README.md

     ```

 4.  **Configure API Keys:**
-    *Note: For this portfolio, API keys are hard-coded.
+    * **Note:** For this portfolio, API keys are hard-coded.
 For production, always use environment variables.
-Update keys in `data processing/maas_chat_interface.py` and `data processing/connect_finetuned_model.py`.*
+Update keys in `data processing/maas_chat_interface.py` and `data processing/connect_finetuned_model.py`.

 5.  **Run the Streamlit App:**
     ```bash
     streamlit run "data processing/maas_chat_interface.py"
     ```

+6. Open the local URL provided by Streamlit in your browser.